4dn-dcic/fourfront/src/encoded/tests/data/README.md

 bin/load-data production.ini --app-name app --access-key s3 --prod
 ```

-These inserts are loaded in a couple tests within `test_loadxl.py`, so it is important not too add an excessive number of items to them.
+Certain item types from these inserts are loaded in a couple tests within `test_loadxl.py`, so try not too add an excessive number of items to them.

 ### temp-local-inserts